moonstripe/introduction-to-programming-language/README.md

 ## Methodology and Policies

 This course is designed to be as asynchronous as possible.
 Videos will be livestreamed and posted on a video streaming website (platform TBD).
 Once the videos go live, office hours will be held for those who need specific questions answered.
-Unless explicitly hese "office hours" will be recorded and livestreamed for the benefit of other students.
+Unless students explicitly ask to not be recorded, these "office hours" will be recorded and livestreamed for the benefit of other students.

 ## Course Materials and Resources